• Home

 Lesson 3 - Centralisation of states and enlightened monarchs

-There were many religiously motivated wars in the 17th century but the most significant was the Thirty Years' War.
+As we have seen earlier this year, there were many religiously motivated wars in the 17th century but the most significant was the Thirty Years' War.
 The Thirty Years' War was a war fought primarily in Central Europe between 1618 and 1648.
 One of the longest and most destructive conflicts in human history, as well as the deadliest European religious war in history, it resulted in eight million deaths.
 Initially a war between various Protestant and Catholic states in the fragmented Holy Roman Empire, the war became less about religion and more of a continuation of the France–Habsburg rivalry for European political pre-eminence.
 The Thirty Years' War devastated entire regions, with famine and disease resulting in high mortality in the populations of the German and Italian states.
 It was one of the reasons why European monarchs fought more limited wars in the century that followed.

 (Below) Europe in 1600